 - In place of a required piece, a separate sight-reading portion of the competition will help determine the winner.
 An unpublished piece for flute and piano will be sight-read by each competitor in the spirit of the Paris Conservatory Prize tradition.

 - An official accompanist will be provided.
 You may bring your own pianist should you so prefer.
 A 15-minute rehearsal with the official pianist will be scheduled in advance of your competition time.
 Any additional scheduled rehearsal time will be at the expense of the entrant.

-- A reference copy of each contestant’s unaccompanied piece must be provided for the judges.
+- A reference copy of each contestant’s piece must be provided for the judges.
 Students may not perform off of xeroxed parts.

 We wish to congratulate recent Da Capo Performance Prize Winners: Emily Burden (2018), Sherry Jensen (2017), Rachel Christensen (2016), Catherine Boyack (2015), and Drew Powell (2014)!